Gepardec/tdd-training/2-entry-to-tdd/README.md

 ## Exercise

 The exercises are split up into two folders, one containing the exercise material and one containing the solutions.
-When you don't know any further, ask a trainer, or as a last resort, look into the solutions folder.
+When you don't know any further, ask a trainer, or, as a last resort, look into the solutions folder.
+If you believe you have covered all requirements and all tests succeed, compare your test file with the examples in the solutions folder.

 The exercise is the following: